ML for Active Noise Control

 Researching hybrid physics/ML models for active noise cancellation in nonlinear systems.

-I am part of the Dynamics and Vibration Research Group at Cambridge University Engineering Department, supervised by Dr Tore Butlin and Dr Ole Nielsen (Bose Corporation, who are funding the work).
+I am part of the Dynamics and Vibration Research Group (DVRG) at Cambridge University Engineering Department, supervised by Dr Tore Butlin and Dr Ole Nielsen (Bose Corporation, who are funding the work).

 Before this, I completed my MEng and BA at Magdalene College, Cambridge, where I am a Senior Scholar and continue to supervise students in Mechanics.